manthans16/Digit-Recognizer-Using-CNN/README.md

 This digit recognizer leverages the power of deep learning and the Keras library to create and train a CNN model.
 The model is designed with Conv2D layers for feature extraction, MaxPooling2D layers for down-sampling, and fully connected Dense layers for classification.
 The code also includes steps for loading the test dataset, generating predictions, and creating a submission file.

+...

+## Model Training and Evaluation

+The Convolutional Neural Network (CNN) model was trained on the training dataset and evaluated on the validation dataset.
+After training for 10 epochs, the model achieved an impressive accuracy of 98% on the validation set.
+This high accuracy demonstrates the model's ability to accurately recognize handwritten digits and showcases the success of our approach.

+...

 ## Requirements

 Make sure you have the following libraries installed: